 - Use a CRM

 CRMs are a great way to enable your sales team. customer relationship management software can help you sell better by collecting information about your competitors, customers, etc. How does a CRM collect all this information, you might wonder?
 The software records all interactions with your business and customer.
 Then it uses that data to analyze and provide you with various reports.
+You can buy one of the off-the-shelf solutions suitable for your business or, if none of them fit, build your own CRM from scratch.

 Not only do they provide all relevant data, but they also automate business processes, saving time for salespeople to learn to sell better.
 CRMs can also address each lead by their name in email and message campaigns, empowering your sales team with the power of personalization.
 This keeps customers happier and, thus, more likely to respond to your team’s emails.